 One of the many great ways enthusiasts can support the National Corvette Museum’s mission is by donating a vehicle to the collection.
 Although one might think that the Museum only accepts Corvettes, that is not the case!
 Currently the Museum is looking for several Corvettes for our collection, as well as other vehicles that have a significant tie to the Corvette story.

 Below is a ‘wish list’ of vehicles that the National Corvette Museum would like to add to its collection.
-If you have one of these vehicles and would consider donating it to the Museum, please contact our Curator Derek E. Moore at 270-777-4516 or [email protected].
+If you have one of these vehicles and would consider donating it to the Museum, please contact Leah Craig at [email protected] or 270-777-4562.

 - Experimental Corvettes: any prototype or experimental Corvette